Enschede fireworks disaster: Dutch fire safety regulations

-The S.E.
-Fireworks disaster led to intensified safety regulations in the Netherlands concerning the storage and sale of fireworks.
-The Roombeek area that was destroyed by the blast has since been rebuilt.
-Since the catastrophe, three illegal fireworks depots were closed down in the Netherlands.
+The disaster led to intensified safety regulations in the Netherlands concerning the storage and sale of fireworks.
+The Roombeek area was rebuilt.
+Three illegal Netherlands fireworks depots were closed down.

 Memorials

 There have been annual public memorial services in Roombeek since 2000 led by the mayor Jan Mans, and commonly ending on the Stroinksbleekweg.
 The theme of 2004 was "homecoming".

 In 2005 a memorial was unveiled at the site of the disaster, titled 'Het verdwenen huis tussen hemel en aarde' (The vanished house between heaven and earth) by Moldavian artist Pavel Balta.
 Part of the memorial consists of the floor of the former storage depot, crushed into the crater created by the explosion.

 In popular culture

-The disaster was turned into the season 2 episode of Blueprint for Disaster, called "Explosion at Enschede".
+The disaster is the subject of the season 2 episode of Blueprint for Disaster, called "Explosion at Enschede".

-The events of the disaster served as the inspiration of the mission "Explosion in fireworks factory" from Emergency 4: Global Fighters for Life.
+The events inspired the mission "Explosion in fireworks factory" in the video game, Emergency 4: Global Fighters for Life.